RLH-2110/STM32MPU135F-LVGL_SDL_HELLO_WORLD/README.md

 This is a simple hello world project for using LVGL on the STM32MPU135F with Yocto and SDL2.

-This program is just a button that changes its text when clicked.
+This program has a button that changes its text when pressed. it also includes a sub screen with a dot that moves back and forth on an arc, a message box, a bar that fills if you press the test button, and a button to exit the programm.

 # Compiling